TimTr/Dotfiles/Docs/about.md

-# About these dotfiles
+# About dotfiles

 Not much to see here so far.
 Will update as needed.
 Honestly, I'm mostly just experimenting with including a GitHub Pages docs folder in a repository, for now.

-Signed,
 Tim Triemstra - github.com/timtr

 // end of file.